James Gore - 4th District Supervisor

 After serving in the Peace Corps, James worked in the private sector during the day while earning a Master’s Degree at night from George Washington University.
 After receiving his degree and continuing his private sector career, James secured an appointment from President Barack Obama’s administration as Assistant Chief of the U.S. Department of Agriculture’s (USDA’s) Natural Resources Conservation Service (NRCS).
 During this service, James led nationwide conservation efforts at the intersection of agriculture, business, and the environment.
 In an effort to enhance both a vibrant economy and protect our nation’s natural resources, James advocated for and led efforts to expand services in persistent poverty areas with underserved communities – leading to the creation and deployment of USDA’s persistent poverty initiative, StrikeForce for Rural Growth and Opportunity.
 James also helped lead efforts on climate change mitigation and the protection of Pacific salmon habitats.
 He created and deployed the NRCS Pacific Salmon Habitat Improvement Partnership, which yielded $12 million dollars in federal funding to West Coast watersheds, including the Russian River watershed.

-- Executive Committee, California State Association of Counties (CSAC)
+- President, California State Association of Counties (CSAC)

-- Executive Committee and Board Member, Latino Caucus of California Counties
+- Executive Committee, Latino Caucus of California Counties

-- Nationwide Chair, Resilient Counties Advisory Board (RCAB) for the National Association of Counties (NACo)
+- Chair, Resilient Counties Advisory Board for the National Association of Counties (NACo)

 James Gore is fluent in Spanish and Italian, and enjoys spending time with his family when he’s not out and about in our community.
-He lives in Healdsburg where he and his wife, Elizabeth, an Entrepreneur-in-Residence for Dell and Co-Founder of Hello Alice, are raising two young children: Opal (6) and Jacob (3).
+He lives in Healdsburg where he and his wife, Elizabeth, the Co-Founder of tech start-up Hello Alice, are raising two young children: Opal (10) and Jacob (7).